Chapter 5 : Resolute Followers

 James swallowed tried to ignore the confused and worried expression of his friends, siblings, and cousins around him.
 He was aware that their end of the Gryffindor table had quieted.
 James tried to swallow down his fear, tried to muster up that smile once more, but he couldn't.
 As he whipped his head about, he looked to his brother, wondering if it really was Albus he had envisioned Norah kissing.

 As he did so, his vision flashed again.
-He was staring at his brother, sitting adjacent to him, before everything faded black once more and then Albus was lying on a cold dungeon floor.
-There was blood on his face, and his Hogwarts robes were torn as he tried to muster the strength to rise.
+He was staring at his brother, sitting adjacent to him, before everything faded black once more and then Albus was lying in a bed, his surroundings white, Albus pale and still as death, his veins pulsing a sickly, dark blue.
 James could feel his skin rise with goosebumps at the picture of his brother lying hopeless, but once again just as soon as it had come, it left.

 The Great Hall returned, only to leave yet again.
 This time Molly was screaming to someone James couldn't see and in words he couldn't quite decipher.
 Then there was a sobbing Lily.